etruel/wpematico/readme.txt

 == Changelog ==

-= 2.7 Oct 30, 2023 =
+= 2.7 Mar 1, 2024 =

-Version 2.7 focuses on code improvements and documentations follow the standards of Wordpress coding development.
+Version 2.7 focuses on code improvements and documentations follow the standards of Wordpress coding developments.

 #### _Enhancements:_

+> * New WPeMatico Canonicals feature on Settings Page. *Activated by default*
+> * Some minor cosmetic improvements.
+> * A new popup to see the last log ufter run the campaign.
 > * Many code improvements and commented functions.
 > * Changed all ini_set to custom function to allow log all the values.